 Upgrade your access control system

 As mentioned above, access control systems are an important part of warehouse security.
 However, there is always the risk that a fob is stolen or employees share codes.
-Integrating access control with video surveillance improves the security of your warehouse.
+Integrating access control with video security improves the security of your warehouse.

 Enhance your emergency response